KCErb/lucky-hasura-docker/README.md

 ### script/test

-This script spins up test copies of hasura and lucky in different containers and on different ports than `script/up`.
-If all goes well, you should be able to just run this script, see the tests pass, and it'll clean up after itself.
-It is important that you use this script (or something similar to it) to run tests since since we are using a hard-coded `DATABASE_URL` for Lucky.
-Your tests will run on whatever database that URL is set to.
-Since tests truncate the database, you could end up truncating your development database at an inopportune time.
+This script spins up test copies of hasura and lucky in different containers and on different ports than `script/up` and then drops you into a Bash session in the `foo_bar_lucky_test` container.
+From there you can run `crystal spec` or just generally play around.
+It'll stay synced with your dev containers via docker-sync.
+Once you are done, you can just drop the shell session and the test script will clean up afterwards (remove the containers and related volumes).

+It is important that you use this script (or something similar to it) to run tests since we are sharing a hard-coded `DATABASE_URL` between Lucky and Hasura.
+Your tests will run on whatever database that URL is set to and since tests truncate the database, you could end up truncating your development database at an inopportune time.
 This script also has the advantage of setting things up properly so that Hasura is available for API calls in the test suite.

-It won't hurt anything, but I recommend that you delete `spec/setup/setup_database.cr` since this script sets up the database first to let Hasura talk to it and then runs the Lucky spec suite.
+It won't hurt anything, but I recommend that you delete `spec/setup/setup_database.cr` since `script/test` covers this base.

 ### Other Scripts